 Another study done explains the correlation between the quality of sleep and the release of a critical growth hormone, leading to a stronger and healthier body and immune system.
 Not enough nighttime sleep can lead to a higher BMI in children; doctors have found a direct correlation between lack of sleep and childhood obesity.
 Overall, quality sleep is critical for a child’s healthy development.

 Overview of The Best Mattress for Kids

 We hope our guide has helped steer you in the right direction when choosing a good mattress for your child.
+When choosing the right mattress, it’s important to do research on the best mattress that fits your family’s needs.
 Please let us know your thoughts in the comments below!